VHDL/PoC/docs/IPCores/bus/axi4lite/axi4lite_Register.rst

 #################

 The :comp:`axi4lite_Register` is a generic implementation of :term:`memory-mapped-registers (MMR) <MMR>` providing an :term:`AXI4-Lite` communication interface.
-The register layout is describe by a generic constant call :ref:`IP/axi4lite_Register/gen/CONFIG`.
-This constant is constructed by various helper functions as described in the following sections.
+The register layout is describe by a generic constant called :ref:`IP/axi4lite_Register/gen/CONFIG`.
+This constant is :ref:`constructed <IP/axi4lite_Register/configuration>` by various helper functions as described in the following sections.

-The :comp:`axi4lite_Register`

 .. _IP/axi4lite_Register/goals: